gruntjs/grunt-docs/Sample-Gruntfile.md

 };
 ```

 Now we can define a configuration for each of the tasks we mentioned.
-The configuration object for a plugin lives as a property on the configuration object, that often shares the same name its plugin.
+The configuration object for a plugin lives as a property on the configuration object, that often shares the same name as its plugin.
 The configuration for `grunt-contrib-concat` goes in the configuration object under the `concat` key as shown below:

 ```javascript
 concat: {